National Louis University Redefines Retirement

 Benjamin Franklin said, “Tell me, and I forget.
 Teach me and I remember.
 Involve me, and I learn.”
 His words describe the way the National Louis member-driven, peer learning program is run.
 LLI members are on the governing council, chair the operational committees and serve on those committees.
 Members propose and coordinate the study groups that are offered.
 And each week, members volunteer to lead the discussion in those study groups.
 The key is learning from one another.
 No grades, no exams – just exploring new subjects and exchanging opinions and ideas with contemporaries who consider learning an integral part of life.

-“This is truly remarkable and not the traditional way of education,” says, Joan Marks, Director of The Lifelong Learning Institute.
+“This is truly remarkable and not the traditional way of education,” says, Joan Marks, former Director of The Lifelong Learning Institute.
 “LLI values your individual experiences that enable all of you to work together to create meaning from multiple perspectives.”
 “There is something for everyone who is looking for new ways to pursue interests they never had time for when they were working,” said Joan Marks, “And, the best way for someone to really find out if this peer led program is right for them, is to experience it first-hand.”
 Marks encourages anyone who is interested to call and make a date to attend a class.

 How the program works